Announcing LankaCorps Fellowships: July 1 - December 31, 2014. (Extended) deadline for applications (including letters of reference) is

 Background and Purpose

 The recent settlement agreement between the Sri Lankan government and the LTTE follows decades of conflict.
 Attention has now turned to rebuilding a cohesive state that restores critical institutions.
 The Asia Foundation Representative Office, present in Sri Lanka since 1954, is a vital partner in the ongoing rehabilitation of this dynamic and multi-ethnic nation.
-As part of this effort, the Foundation has created LankaCorps: (1) to help members of the diaspora engage with post-conflict Sri Lanka; and (2) to enhance understanding of contemporary Sri Lanka within the diaspora community and the broader public.
-The program's intent is to foster identification with Sri Lanka among the young diaspora with limited in-depth experience with the country.
+As part of this effort, the Foundation has created LankaCorps: (1) to help members of the expatriate Sri Lankan community engage with post-conflict Sri Lanka; and (2) to enhance understanding of contemporary Sri Lanka within the expatriate community and the broader public.
+The program's intent is to foster identification with Sri Lanka among the young members of the expatriate community who have limited in-depth experience with the country.

 Candidates in all fields will be considered; however, preference will be given to those whose background and interests are likely to contribute to Sri Lanka's development.

 The online application form and supporting documentation must be received by January 28, 2014 February 14, 2014 (extended deadline).
 A select committee will review applications and invite finalists to be interviewed for the 2014 program.

 To complete the online application, you must provide the following: